Popular Job Perk: Helping To Pay Off Student Loan Debt

 “It was one more benefit I saw coming in,” said Galleger.

-According to a survey by the Society for Human Resource Management, four percent of U.S. companies are helping their employees with student loan debt.
+According to a survey by the Society for Human Resource Management, only four percent of U.S. companies are offering employees help with student loan debt but the number is growing.